-The climate conservative parliamentary group KlimaUnion, made up of members of the ruling CDU / CSU alliance party, has published a very interesting document.
+The conservative parliamentary climate group KlimaUnion, made up of members of the ruling CDU/CSU alliance party, has published a very interesting document.

 In the file, members argue that Germany can become the world's first industrialized country powered by 100% green and renewable energy as early as 2030.
 At the same time, and here lies the gist of the matter, it could reduce citizens' expenses.
 And in many fields: transport, heating and energy use.